thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 Once the market hits maturity phase the market creator has 24h to resolve a market.

-If he fails to do so in the given time, the market is open for anyone to resolve the market, but that wallet has to put up 100 THALES bond.
+If he fails to do so in the given time, the market is open for anyone to resolve the market (apart from Oracle Council members and the creator), but that wallet has to put up 100 THALES bond.
 If there are no disputes to the outcome, the wallet that resolved the market gets the bond of the creator.

 In addition to all positions listed on the market creation, there is a default position available to select when resolving a market which is called `Cancelled`.